Local limits of determinantal processes: Introduction

-\item \textit{(``$C_4$-free")} no pair of $(\ell-1)$-cells is contained in more than one $\ell$-cell. \end{itemize} Suppose that $\cT_n$ is the determinantal $\ell$-hyperforest of $X_n$, $o_n$ a uniformly drawn random $(\ell-1)$-cell of $\cT_n$, and let $G[\cT_n]$ be the bipartite incidence graph between $(\ell-1)$-cells and $\ell$-cells of $\cT_n$.
+\item the boundary of every $\ell$-cell contains precisely $k+1$ cells of dimension $\ell -1$, \item every $(\ell-1)$-cell is contained in precisely $d$ cells of dimension $\ell$, and \item \textit{(``$C_4$-free")} no pair of $(\ell-1)$-cells is contained in more than one $\ell$-cell. \end{itemize} Suppose that $\cT_n$ is the determinantal $\ell$-hyperforest of $X_n$, $o_n$ a uniformly drawn random $(\ell-1)$-cell of $\cT_n$, and let $G[\cT_n]$ be the bipartite incidence graph between $(\ell-1)$-cells and $\ell$-cells of $\cT_n$.
 Then $(G[\cT_n],o_n)$ converges in distribution to $(\T_k,\rho)$ with respect to the local topology. \end{corollary} We note that if $X$ is simplicial then $\ell=k$ and ``$C_4$-freeness" is trivial.
 We give here two concrete examples --- apart from the complete simplicial complex --- where Kalai-type enumeration had been studied and for which \cref{cor:hyperforests} applies. \begin{enumerate} \item Take $X_n$ to be the complete balanced $r$-partite (colorful) $\ell$-dimensional simplicial complex $K_{n/r,\ldots,n/r}$, where $r \ge \ell+1$.
 Since $X$ is simplicial, we have $k=\ell$ and $d = n(1-k/r)\to\infty$.
 Adin established a Kalai-type enumeration formula for colorful simplicial complexes in ~\cite{adin1992counting}.

 \item Consider the cubical complex $X_n$, given by the $\ell$-skeleton of the $n$-dimensional hypercube $Q_n = [0,1]^n$.
 In this case, $d=n-\ell+1\to\infty$ and $k=2\ell-1$.
 A Kalai-type enumeration in this setting is given in \cite{duval2011cellular}. \end{enumerate}